 How to Find the Right Social-Emotional Learning Curriculum

-What’s the most important piece of a child’s educational experience?
-You may think it is math, reading, or science, but you are overlooking an incredibly important component: A child’s social and emotional development.
+What’s the most critical piece of a child’s educational experience?
+You may think it is math, reading, or science, but you overlook an incredibly important component: A child’s social and emotional development.

 In today’s classrooms, there is a growing need to teach social-emotional skills.
-We have a duty to spend time developing the social and emotional skills that our students need to succeed in school and the rest of their lives.
+We must develop the social and emotional skills our students need to succeed in school and the rest of their lives.

-Making a decision to make social-emotional learning a priority is the first step in making a difference.
-The next step is selecting which curriculum to use and developing best practices.
+Making a decision to prioritize social-emotional learning is the first step in making a difference.
+The next step is selecting a curriculum and developing best practices.

-This post will outline why social-emotional learning is important to explicitly teach in the classroom and will provide details about the teacher-created and tested, kid-approved social-emotional learning curriculum for the K-2 and grades 3-5 classroom, called mind+heart.
+This post will outline why social-emotional learning is important to teach explicitly in the classroom and provide details about the teacher-created and tested, kid-approved social-emotional learning curriculum called mind+heart for the K-2 and grades 3-5 classrooms.

-You will gain insight into what this easy-to-use program includes, how it is effective, and learn tips for implementation and integration.
-Find answers to commonly asked questions, as well as reasons why this program is right for teachers and counselors looking for a comprehensive program that is effective at reaching our goals of a positive and more productive classroom.
+You will gain insight into what this easy-to-use program includes, how it is effective, and tips for implementation and integration.
+Find answers to commonly asked questions and reasons why this program is right for teachers and counselors looking for a comprehensive program that is effective at reaching our goals of a positive and more productive classroom.

 Why Do I Need to Teach SEL?

-Social-emotional learning is the lessons we teach our students that help them develop skills to be successful in school and in life.
+Social-emotional learning refers to the lessons we teach our students that help them develop skills for academic achievement and success in life.

-There are many benefits to developing social-emotional skills in the classroom.
-Many of which can be seen in how our classroom community is formed, how our students behave, and how they perform on tasks.
+Developing social-emotional skills in the classroom has many benefits, many of which can be seen in how our classroom community is formed, how our students behave, and how they perform on tasks.

-Yet, the benefits go far beyond what we can see immediately, into the future and beyond.
-These skills are what will help our students live a productive lifestyle, with healthy relationships and the skills to succeed.
+Yet, the benefits go far beyond what we can see immediately into the future and beyond.
+These skills will help our students live productive lifestyles with healthy relationships and the skills to succeed.
+It is an integral part of education.

 Teaching Social-Emotional skills promotes mental health and academic success.

-Especially now, educators are looking for ways to support children and their learning in new ways.
-Taking care of a child’s emotional well-being and finding ways for them to have healthy social interactions has become increasingly important.
+Especially now, educators are looking for new ways to support children and their learning.
+Taking care of a child’s emotional well-being and finding a pathway for them to have healthy social interactions has become increasingly important.

 Imagine any of these scenarios:

 - A math assignment frustrates a student.
-Yet, through SEL lessons his teacher has taught, he has learned coping and calm-down strategies.
-He is able to take a moment to breathe and re-center himself, ask for help, & get back to work
+Yet, through the SEL lessons his teacher has taught, he has learned coping and calm-down strategies.
+He can take a moment to breathe and re-center himself, ask for help, & get back to work.

-- A group of children are playing on the playground and a disagreement occurs.
-Thanks to the classroom meetings and role-play activities in class, the kids have learned conflict resolution strategies and are able to work through the situation cooperatively and calmly.
+- A group of children is playing on the playground, and a disagreement occurs.
+Thanks to the classroom meetings and role-play activities, the kids have learned conflict resolution strategies and can work through the situation cooperatively and calmly.

 - A new student joins the class.
 The child feels nervous and unsure, yet because of the discussions and stories the class has read together, they are eager to make the new student feel welcomed and included.

-These are only a few of the possible scenarios that occur in the school setting, but they happen daily in some form or another.
+These are only a few possible scenarios in the school setting, but they happen daily in some form or another.
 We need to equip our students with healthy ways of handling life’s situations, in and out of the classroom.

 Mind+Heart Social-Emotional Learning Curriculum

 The mind+heart social-emotional learning curriculum is a complete program created for elementary teachers.
-It provides teachers with valuable lessons and activities to teach crucial social and emotional skills for the entire school year.
+It provides valuable lessons and activities to teach crucial social and emotional skills throughout the school year.

-Mind+Heart is research-based, as it was designed and founded on the facts and data available about the effectiveness of social-emotional learning.
-This curriculum aligns with the CASEL framework of the 5 core competencies for SEL.
-It has been used in more than twenty thousand classrooms worldwide.
+Mind+Heart is high-quality and research-based, as it was designed and founded on the facts and data available about the effectiveness of social-emotional learning.
+This curriculum aligns with the CASEL framework of the 5 core competencies for SEL and has been used in more than 20,000 classrooms worldwide to support young people.

-The ultimate goal of the mind+heart social-emotional learning curriculum is for elementary children to develop a healthy sense of self and positive peer relations that will continue throughout their lives.
-Children will learn to express their emotions appropriately, solve problems, develop a “growth mindset,” build relationships and be thoughtful citizens who take responsibility and show respect.
+The ultimate goal of the mind+heart social-emotional learning curriculum is for elementary children to develop a healthy sense of self, positive relationship skills, and problem-solving skills that will continue throughout their lives.
+Children will learn to express their emotions appropriately, solve problems, create a “growth mindset,” build relationships, and be thoughtful citizens who take responsibility and show respect.

 What does this Social-Emotional Learning Curriculum cover?

-The mind+heart social-emotional learning curriculum includes a variety of thought-provoking lessons and discussions, community-building ideas, and engaging activities to help build important social and emotional skills.
-Children will have many opportunities to learn, practice, and develop SEL through various lessons and activities.
+The mind+heart social-emotional learning curriculum includes a variety of thought-provoking lessons and discussions, community-building ideas, and engaging activities to help build essential social and emotional skills.
+Through various lessons and activities, children will have many opportunities to learn, practice, and develop SEL.

-This comprehensive curriculum covers the five core areas of social-emotional learning with units on self-awareness, self-management, social awareness, relationships, and responsible decision-making.
+This comprehensive curriculum covers the five core sel competencies with units on self-awareness, self-management, social awareness, relationships, and responsible decision-making.
 It also includes units on kindness and growth mindset.

 The skills within each unit are broken down into lessons and activities that are simple to teach yet effective, meaningful, and fun for all learners.

-The units and topics covered in the Mind+Heart Social-Emotional Learning Curriculum:
+The units and topics covered in the Kindergarten, First Grade, & Second Grade Mind+Heart Social-Emotional Learning Curriculum:

 Emotional Self-Awareness